makersacademy/airport_challenge/README.md

 * Finally, please submit a pull request before Monday at 9am with your solution or partial solution.
 However much or little amount of code you wrote please please please submit a pull request before Monday at 9am.

 To Do
 -------

-* Plane to raise error when not in flight when asked to land
+* Give responsibility of confirming plane no longer in airport to airport
 * Refactor tests to remove any unnecessary stubs
+* Add installation instructions
+* Add approach to problem